cpvrlab/SLProject_doc/Introduction.md

 \tableofcontents
 \section diagram Class Diagram
 <p>
-The following class diagram gives you an overview of the major classes with of its important variables and methods:
+The following class diagram gives you an overview of the major classes with its important variables and methods:
 <ul>
-    <li>The <b>grey boxes</b> are the application side parts that depend on the OS, the window-SDK and the GUI-SDK.</li>
+    <li>The <b>grey boxes</b> is the application side parts that depend on the OS, the window-SDK and the GUI-SDK.</li>
     <li>The <b>red classes</b> form the top level classes with SLApplication and SLInputManager.</li>
-    <li>The <b>blue classes</b> are the SLScene and SLSceneView class.</li>
+    <li>The <b>blue classes</b> are the SLScene and SLSceneView classes.</li>
     <li>The <b>yellow classes</b> define the materials that are responsible for the visual appearances of the mesh objects.</li>
     <li>The <b>green classes</b> build the scene graph that defines the spacial structure of the visible objects.</li>
     <li>The <b>pink classes</b> define a single triangulated mesh object.</li>